 You might be surprised to know that caffeine can cause sleep problems up to ten to twelve hours after drinking it!
 Similarly, smoking is another stimulant that can disrupt your sleep, especially if you smoke close to bedtime.

 3. Turn Off The Computer Or Television

-Television, smartphones, tablets, laptops and computers should be kept out of the bedroom.
-Intense backlighting of electronics triggers stimulating chemicals in the brain that tell your body it’s time to be awake.
+Television, smartphones, tablets, laptops, and computers should be kept out of the bedroom.
+Intense backlighting of electronics triggers stimulating chemicals in the brain that tells your body it’s time to be awake.

 Finish dinner several hours before bedtime and avoid foods that cause indigestion.
 If you get hungry at night, snack on foods that (in your experience) won’t disturb your sleep, perhaps dairy foods and carbohydrates.